 What is Louisiana Culinary Institute's ranking?

-Louisiana Culinary Institute ranks among the top 20% of community college in Louisiana for: Lowest acceptance rates, Percent of students receiving financial aid and Highest completion rates.
+Louisiana Culinary Institute ranks among the top 20% of community college in Louisiana for: Lowest acceptance rates and Diversity in US community colleges.

 Recent Articles